svet/coursera-getdata-project/README.md

 6. Creates complete dataset including all traing and test data.
 7. Convert the data in "activity" column from integer to Factor with human-readable labels
 8. Creates a list of variables which contains "Mean", "mean" or "std" in their names
-9. Creates a new tidy dataset with all the observations and only columns selected in the previous step, "subject" and "activity"
+9. Creates a new tidy dataset with all the observations and only columns selected in the previous step, "subject" and "activity".
+There are 10299 observations of 88 variables
 10. Saves the new tidy dataset to file named ``tidy1.txt``.
 To read this file use ``read.table("tidy1.txt", header=TRUE)``

-11. Creates second dataset ``tidy2.txt``
+11. Creates dataframe containing the mean of each variable in the tidy dataset for each subject and activity.
+There are 180 obervations (6 activity types * 30 subjects).
+12. Saves the new tidy dataset with means to file ``tidy_means.txt``.
+This file can be read with ``read.table("tidy_means.txt", header=TRUE)``

 ## CodeBook

-Codebook describing the variables in tidy1.txt and tidy2.txt files can be found in CodeBook.md file
+Codebook describing the variables in tidy1.txt and tidy_means.txt files can be found in CodeBook.md file

 ## How to run